-Building a computer from scratch is not easy or cheap.
-It is definitely difficult to put the parts together, but ensuring those parts are compatible is even more complicated.
+Building a computer from scratch is not easy or costly.
+It is definitely challenging to put the parts together, but ensuring those parts are compatible is even more complex.
 Even if you manage to match the right hardware, you end up with only a fraction of the expected FPS in games.
 But why?

 Well, the culprit in such situations is usually the CPU.
-This is what tech enthusiasts like to call a CPU restraint.
+This is what tech enthusiasts like to call a CPU limitation.

-But what exactly is a bottleneck, and how can you get rid of it?
+But what exactly is a bottleneck, and how can you eliminate it?

 Let’s immediately begin to address those queries.